Developer Problems

 Is context switching really that harmful?

-Yes repeated interruptions significantly reduce deep focus and productivity.
+Yes.
+Research shows repeated interruptions significantly reduce deep focus and productivity.
+It can take many minutes to regain full concentration after each switch.

 Can't developers just get used to it?